FULL REPORT & TOOLKIT BROUGHT TO YOU BY THE CHILDREN'S MARTIAL ARTS INSTRUCTORS AT THE DRAGON GYM

 - School, Family, Friends, Community, and Physical Health and Well Being – At Dragon Gym we say that we have “a student in common”.
 You’re entrusting us with part of your child’s education.
 They are our student in the martial arts, their school-teacher’s student in academics and as you child, you’re student in life.
 We take the interplay of these relationships to heart and they are an integral component of our program.

-- There are 10 Qualities each Student must develop continuously as they advance in rank.
+- There are 5 "Qualities" (Form, Self-Defense, Fitness, Strength, and Mindset) each Student must develop continuously as they advance in rank.

-- The 10 Qualities are taught individually so a Student training 2 times per week will work on all 10 qualities over a course of 5 weeks.
+- These 5 Qualities are taught systematically so a Student training 2 times per week will work on all of them several times over a course of 8-12 weeks.

 - The Student’s goal is to develop the necessary challenges per quality, as outlined in the testing charts.